myoortcloud/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 Courses also have other discussion topics that are not linked to a particular course component, for general-interest topics such as Frequently Asked Questions.
-On the **Discussion** page, you can add a post to a general, course- wide topic, or to any of the content-specific topics.
-To post to any discussion topic, click the **Discussion** page and then click **New Post**.
+On the **Discussion** page, you can add a post to one of these general, course- wide topics as well as to any of the content-specific topics .
+To add a post to any discussion topic, click the **Discussion** page and then click **New Post**.

 When you add a post on the **Discussion** page, you start by selecting the most appropriate discussion topic.